DCAN-Labs/hbcd-docs-internal/docs/orgcharts.md

 Ambra is a cloud-based gateway that allows the direct transmission of medical images between participating institutions.
 Ambra supports secure data transfer, DICOM standard compliance, de-identification tools, and access control, making it suitable for large-scale, multi-site research studies.
 For the HBCD Study, Ambra is used as the centralized platform for uploading, storing, and sharing neuroimaging data from participating research sites.

 #### Ripple

-[Ripple Science](https://www.ripplescience.com/) is a digital clinical trial software deployed at all HBCD Study sites for participant recruitment and retention.
-See details of Ripple's role in the study [here](https://www.ripplescience.com/ripple-science-supports-nih-funded-healthy-brain-and-child-development-study/).
+Ripple is a data-driven innovative web-based technology that allows groups to collect data while solving complex patient recruitment and retention challenges.
+In the HBCD Study, it serves as the data center for all PII in the study and is used as both a recruitment tool and a data collection center ([see details](https://www.ripplescience.com/ripple-science-supports-nih-funded-healthy-brain-and-child-development-study/)).